Singapore International Festival of Arts: Festival Directors

-Local productions
+Local Commissions

 In addition to international acts, Singaporean productions (some in collaboration with overseas partners) in previous Arts Festivals include ECNAD's Missing In Tall Pillars (2002), Mark Chan's Little Toys (2003), Opiume (2004) and Dreaming of Kuanyin Meeting Madonna (2007).

 Editions

 2008

 The Singapore Arts Festival focused on water in 2008, with both the opening and closing shows being performed on water.

 The opening show of 2008, Water Fools, was performed by the French group Ilotopie.
 It was held from 23 to 25 May at Boat Quay.
 The entire performance was performed in the Singapore River.
 The closing show, Hydro Sapiens, was performed by The Lunatics from the Netherlands.
 It was held in Bedok Reservoir from 20 to 22 June.

 2010

-The 2010s theme, Between You and Me, was all about getting closer to the arts.
-For the first time, the Festival will actively reach out to everyone through an outreach programme called com.mune.
-Together with a stellar showcase of international performances, the Festival will truly touch you in ways you never imagined possible.
+The 2010s theme, Between You and Me, was about getting closer to the arts.
+For the first time, the Festival planned an outreach programme called com.mune.
+The festival included international performances.